zotonic/zotonic/doc/ref/modules/mod_development.rst

 Automatic recompilation
 -----------------------

-When this module is enabled, it runs a watcher program in the background, which watches files in Zotonic and its site for changes.
-If it detects changes, it performs certain actions.
+The core Zotonic system starts either ``inotify-tools`` or ``fswatch``, depending on which one is available.
+You have to install one of these to enable auto-compile and auto-load of changed files.

+.. note:: The system can only scan for changed files if either ``inotify-tools`` or ``fswatch`` is installed.

 See below for platform-specific installation instructions.

+If a changed file is detected then Zotonic will:

-* If an `.erl` file changes, it recompiles and reloads the file on-the-fly.
-When a module exports notifier functions (`observe_...` or `pid_observe_...` functions), these are re-registered with the notification system automatically.
+* If an `.erl` file changes then the file is recompiled.

-* If a `.scss` or `.less` file is touched, it calls ``lessc`` to compile it to its `.css` equivalent.
+* If a `.scss` or `.sass` file changes then ``sass`` is called to compile it to its `.css` equivalent.

+* If a `.less` file changes then ``lessc`` is called to compile it to its `.css` equivalent.

+* If a `.coffee` file changes then ``coffee`` is called to compile it to its `.js` equivalent.

+* If a lib file changes then the module indexer will be called so that any removed or added templates will be handled correctly.

+* If a template file changes then the module indexer will be called so that any removed or added template will be handled correctly.

+* If a dispatch file changes then all dispatch rules are reloaded.

-* If a template file is added, or a dispatch rule changed, it flushes the cache so the template file or the dispatch rule is found.
+* If a beam file changes then the module will be loaded.
+If the beam file is a Zotonic module then it will be automatically restarted if either the function exports or the ``mod_schema`` changed.

+* If the .yrl definition of the template parser changes, then the .erl version of the parser is regenerated.
+(This will trigger a compile, which triggers a beam load).

 Linux installation
 ...................................................